9 Best Renters Insurance Companies in New Jersey of 2026

 Lemonade: Best for Resolving a Claims Instantly

-Lemonade is the newest company on this list that sells renters insurance in New Jersey.
-Despite being young, it’s currently the darling of insurance companies.
+Lemonade, a relatively new entrant in the New Jersey renters insurance market, has quickly become a favorite among providers.
 It’s more for the tech-savvy, as you can only buy a policy on Lemonade’s website and mobile app.
 It’s also ideal for those who want a policy that is simple to understand and has great clarity from a tech-based company.

 But here’s the main reason why we chose Lemonade.